adlnet/xapi-jqm/demos/course/README.md

 var courseType = "http://adlnet.gov/xapi/activities/course";
 ```

-*note:* Change the moduleID and courseType to something appropriate for your app.
+*note:* Change the moduleID, moduleName and courseType to something appropriate for your app.

 ### Statements Built from Attributes in HTML